US strikes on pro-Iran group in Iraq kill 25, sparking anger

 The Badr organisation, another key pro-Iran group, took a similar line.

-Several lawmakers have castigated afresh an agreement permitting American soldiers to deploy in-country, arguing the strikes amount to a violation that renders the pact obsolete.
+Several lawmakers have castigated afresh an agreement permitting American soldiers to deploy in the country, arguing the strikes amount to a violation that renders the pact obsolete.

 Since October 28, at least 11 attacks have targeted Iraqi military bases where US soldiers or diplomats are deployed.